amirf147/speech-and-language-processing-book-notes/Chapter-3-N-gram-Language-Models/Statistics.md

  - probability = area under the curve
  - the normal bell curve (with standard deviation 1) is described by the **density**:

-Certainly!
-Here's the formula for the probability density function (PDF) of a normal distribution in markdown format:

 > Formula, explanations, notes for the probability density function of a normal distribution provided by Google's Gemini AI
 $$ f(x) = \frac{1}{\sigma \sqrt{2\pi}} e^{ -\frac{(x - \mu)^2}{2\sigma^2}} $$